-- EMS awareness training (including initial training programs for new employees) - Emergency Action Plan Training
+- EMS awareness training (including initial training programs for new employees) - · Emergency Action Plan Training

-Training records are filed in the Human Resources Department or at satellite locations.
+Training records are filed in the Human Resources Department.
 Training needs and responsibilities are reviewed through the Supervisor's Checklist.
 Team Leaders/Supervisors are alerted as to what significant aspects their team will be involved with and appropriate training will be conducted on the related work instructions.
 Training program documentation is updated as necessary.

 Importance of conformance with the environmental policy and procedures and with the requirements of the EMS are stressed during training, including employees' contributions to the effectiveness of the EMS and the benefits of enhanced environmental performance, and implications of not conforming to the EMS requirements (including not fulfilling our compliance obligations.)
-Significant aspect training is described in EP-104 for HPC (or APC-EP-104).
+Significant aspect training is described in EP-104.